How to Boost Your Immune System Naturally

 The different white blood cells create the rest of the immune system.
 This includes the antibodies and the complement system as well as ways to neutralize and clean up the system.

 Antibodies are specialized proteins produced by the white blood cells, specifically the B cells.
-Antibodies render intruders unable to effect damage because it ties up the protein spike on the surface of the intruder that it would use to do so.
+Antibodies render intruders unable to effect damage because they tie up the protein spike on the surface of the intruder that it would use to do so.
 With the antibody locked onto it, it can't engage with the cells it would normally invade.

 When a challenger winds up in the body it is called an antigen.
 When a B-cell finds an antigen it immediately starts reproducing itself with proteins that will stop that individual intruder.
 This revs up and the B-cells turn into plasma cells that push out this protein at a super rapid pace.
 This protein is what we know of as antibodies.

-The plasma cell uses all its energy to keep pumping out antibodies and doesn't even have enough left over energy to reproduce itself.
+The plasma cell uses all its energy to keep pumping out antibodies and doesn't even have enough leftover energy to reproduce itself.
 It works itself to death.
-But some stay behind, imbedding themselves in the body's tissues to provide a memory and stand ready if the same intruder happens to come back.
+But some stay behind, embedding themselves in the body's tissues to provide a memory and stand ready if the same intruder happens to come back.
 T-cells also have their own memory T-cells as well.

 T-cells work with B-cells but they don't themselves create antibodies.
 They are mostly involved in a direct attack on intruders to puncture them.
 T-cells turn into other white blood cells to help with other aspects of the process.